Garabandal apparitions: Content

 The second message caused particular controversy when it was revealed that Conchita had actually written "many cardinals, many bishops and many priests are following the road to perdition."
 She was asked many times to verify this information.
 The young woman stated many times that Mary stressed the importance of the priesthood, and focused attention on priests above others.

 Besides the two "messages", the visionaries forecast a "warning", a "miracle" and a "punishment" (if people do not correct their ways).
 The warning is described as a momentary stopping of time around the world, with all people then seeing the spiritual condition of their souls, and how they should amend their ways.
 Within a year of the warning, a miracle will take place.
 The miracle will leave a permanent sign in Garabandal, which can be seen and photographed, but not touched.
 The "miracle" will occur between March and May.
 The "punishment", or "chastisement", is conditional upon how humankind reacts to the preceding "warning" and "miracle".

-According to the Garabandal apparitions, John Paul II would have been the last reigning Pope and then it would be the end of times.
+According to the Garabandal apparitions, after John XXIII there would be only three popes, or four including the brief reign of John Paul I, before the end of times.

 In addition to the predicted events, devotees believe a "small" miracle took place in the early morning hours of July 19, 1961.
 A photo, reproduced in all books and websites on Garabandal, is said to be taken from a film in which a Holy Communion wafer materialized in Conchita's open mouth, supposedly put there by an angel.
 The girls often claimed that an angel gave them Communion, and were frequently seen going through the motions of receiving the Eucharist.